M4TH1EU/ai-suite-rocm-local/README.md

 This is a simple project to make hosting multiple AI tools easily on Linux with AMD GPUs using ROCM locally (without docker).

+> [!WARNING]
+> Currently rewriting this project to be more modular and easier to use.
+This is a work in progress.
+> Instructions below outdated !

 To use you have to clone the repo run the install script for the service you want to use.

 ```bash